tb16/fundraising/README.md

 vi) Location, and start-date
 vii)Category

 Several machine learning modeling eg, logistic regression, decision trees, random forest, SVM, kNN, NMF are used to explain the outcome of the campaign.

   Natural Language Processing(NLP) on the story of each individual cases is used to identify the most prevalent issues, predict the similar success stories for lookup, and suggest the significant keywords.

+# Running the model: